Frequently Asked Questions

 The College requires that all off-campus study participants provide proof of insurance.
 Students enrolled in programs abroad must confirm coverage for medical evacuation and repatriation of remains.

-Students participating in Lake Forest and ACM programs are automatically covered under the College’s consortial insurance policy (EIIA) for up to $100,000 for these instances for the duration of the program plus 14 additional days.
-The College also requires for its own programs—and recommends for other programs—the International Student ID card, available on campus and valid for one year.
+Students participating in Lake Forest programs are automatically covered under the College’s consortial insurance policy (EIIA) for up to $100,000 for these instances for the duration of the program plus 14 additional days.
+The College also recommends the International Student ID card.
 This card provides coverage for medical evacuation and repatriation (myisic.com).

 Both above plans also include some coverage for accidental medical and hospitalization.
 You may wish to check your personal policies to verify coverage while abroad, including coverage for lost luggage and valuables such as laptops or cameras.